dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

      Level 3
-       ✓ Can interrupt render (time slicing) (4035 ms) ✕ Can branch state (wip state) (11268 ms) react-state
+       ✓ Can interrupt render (time slicing) (4035 ms) ✕ Can branch state (wip state) (11268 ms) simplux
-   With useTransition
-     Level 1
-       ✓ No tearing finally on update (4681 ms)
-       ✓ No tearing finally on mount (11680 ms)
-     Level 2
-       ✓ No tearing temporarily on update (8782 ms)
-       ✓ No tearing temporarily on mount (11686 ms) Level 3
-       ✓ Can interrupt render (time slicing) (3751 ms) ✓ Can branch state (wip state) (6198 ms) simplux
    With useTransition
      Level 1